aboutyou/php-auth-sdk/HOWTO.md

 		'clientSecret' => 'from_dev_center',
 		'redirectUri'=>'entered_in_dev_center',
-		'scope'=>'firstname',  //optional. the only valid value is firstname at the moment 'popup'=>'true|false', //optional. false will render the login webpage, true a simple login version ),new SessionStorage());
+		'scope'=>'firstname',  //optional. the only valid value is firstname at the moment 'popup'=>'true|false', //optional. true will render a small login, false the login webpage ),new SessionStorage());
 ```